ifch0o1/public_docs_md/seo_traktor_docs.md

 <b>Advanced usage with options (our service can provide statistics / ranking data and or another features in the future)</b>
 ````
-// Mark the posts as taken in our databse. list only the ids of the posts you have taken in an array.

 $seo->markPostsAsTaken([
   ['id' => 189, 'publish_date' => '2020-08-12 13:32:39'],
   ['id' => 190, 'publish_date' => '2020-08-13 15:35:11'],